Getting a Divorce? Here’s How to Prepare Your Children

 Finally, we have come to the most important tip we can pass along for divorcing couples.
 Make sure your children come first.
 Keep them informed throughout the entire process and make sure they understand what’s going on.
 If you believe your children aren’t taking the divorce well, therapy may be an option.

 It’s also important that both parents avoid creating a sense of abandonment.
-Both parents need to play an important role in the children’s lives.
+Both parents need to play an important role in children’s lives.

 Contact the Law Offices of Anthony Carbone Today